greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 Reviewer 3

 Overall, the manuscript by Rando et al seeks to review and condense the current corpus of knowledge for SARS-CoV-2.
 The authors do a great job of making the findings of various studies easy to understand.
 Overall, this reviewer believes that it will be an excellent resource to the scientific community.
 This reviewer recommends that the author incorporates a handful of suggested changes (below) to improve the already impressive state of this manuscript.

+**
+Thank you very much for your kind words and helpful suggestions.
+**

 3.1 Structure of Coronaviruses, paragraph 1: Please modify the definition of “non-segmented”.
 It refers more to the fact that it is a single molecule of ssRNA, than to whether it is contained in a capsid.